nathiss/nathiss.github.io/src/content/articles/beginnings-are-hard/index.md

 ![Steam on the horizon](./steam-on-the-horizon-small.png)

-I don't have much more to say here other that, it was a while when I used [Inkscape](https://inkscape.org/) to create those images and when I needed to use it again, for the sake of this blog, it was terrifying to see how much one can forget what one has learned. ಠ_ಠ
+I don't have much more to say here other that, it was a while when I've used [Inkscape](https://inkscape.org/) to create those images and when I needed to use it again, for the sake of this blog, it was terrifying to see how much one can forget what one has learned. ಠ_ಠ